 Do Cars Make Men More Attractive?

-You may read with interest today the survey in Top Gear Australia magazine that concludes that sports cars or luxury cars generally don’t add any attraction points to most men, interesting.
+You may have read the survey in Top Gear Australia magazine (current issue) that says sportscars or luxury cars generally don't add any attraction points to most men.
+Interesting.

-I’m here to make a case for all the men (and women) that buy expensive sports cars or luxury cars because they choose to.
+I'm here to make a case for all the men (and women) that buy expensive sports, supercars or luxury cars because they choose to.
 Not because they want to impress others, but because they want that car.
-I am also going to shamelessly fill this article with photos of me with expensive cars as an example of how gorgeous cars don’t really do that much when it comes to attraction.
+I am also going to shamelessly fill this article with photos of myself with expensive cars as an example of how gorgeous cars don't really do that much when it comes to attraction (but feel free to tell me otherwise).

 In this job one of the benefits is seeing what it feels like to have a different car every week.
 One week you drive around in something James Bond would be happy with, the next week you’ve got a Kia Grand Carnival people mover.
 So not only do you see the difference in treatment but you also eventually realise how judgemental people can be.
 Let me give you a few examples.